It's been a while since my last maths heavy article. I enjoy writing these but struggle to find the time to write many.

 Substituting these into the boundary equation gave:

-After some rearranging, the solution for
+After some rearranging, the solution for looks like:

 Since the equations for the bounding box edges are more simple: